 Remodeling a kitchen can be an expensive undertaking.
-On average, this renovation will cost you about $25,000, according to HomeAdvisor.
+On average, this renovation will cost you a little over $25,000, according to HomeAdvisor.
 But you don’t need to give your kitchen a complete overhaul to give it an updated look.

 Repaint the Walls